-Carcinoid tumors develop from neuroendocrine cells in the GI tract (90%), pancreas, and pulmonary bronchi.
-More than 95% of all GI carcinoids originate in only 3 sites: the appendix, ileum, and rectum.
+Carcinoid tumors develop from neuroendocrine cells in the gastrointestinal tract (90%), pancreas, pulmonary bronchi Bronchial Carcinoid Bronchial carcinoids are rare (1 to 2% of all lung cancers in adults), slow-growing, neuroendocrine tumors arising from bronchial mucosa; they affect patients in their 40s to 60s.
+Carcinoid... read more , and rarely the genitourinary tract.
+More than 95% of all gastrointestinal carcinoids originate in only 3 sites: the appendix, ileum, and rectum.

 Carcinoids can be

-The most common endocrinologic syndrome is carcinoid syndrome; however, most patients with carcinoid tumors do not develop carcinoid syndrome.
+The most common endocrinologic syndrome arising from carcinoid tumors is carcinoid syndrome Carcinoid Syndrome Carcinoid syndrome develops in some people with carcinoid tumors and is characterized by cutaneous flushing, abdominal cramps, and diarrhea.
+Right-sided valvular heart disease may develop after... read more ; however, most patients with carcinoid tumors do not develop carcinoid syndrome.
 The likelihood that a tumor will be endocrinologically active varies with its site of origin, being highest for tumors originating in the ileum and proximal colon (40 to 50%).
 The likelihood is lower with bronchial carcinoids, lower still with appendiceal carcinoids, and essentially zero with rectal carcinoids.

-Endocrinologically inert carcinoids are suspected because of their symptoms and signs (eg, pain, luminal bleeding, GI obstruction).
+Endocrinologically inert carcinoids are suspected because of their symptoms and signs (eg, pain, luminal bleeding, gastrointestinal obstruction).
 They can be detected by angiography, CT, or MRI.
 Small-bowel carcinoids may exhibit filling defects or other abnormalities on barium x-rays.
-Definitive diagnosis is made histologically after biopsy or resection.
+Definitive diagnosis and grading are determined histologically after biopsy or resection.

-Treament of nonmetastatic carcinoid tumors is usually surgical resection.
-The type of surgery depends of the location in the GI tract and the size of the tumor.
+Treatment of nonmetastatic carcinoid tumors is usually surgical resection.
+The type of surgery depends on the location and the size of the tumor.